giacbrd/python-dandelion-eu/docs/datatxt.rst

 methods are available in the same class::

    >>> from dandelion import DataTXT
-   >>> datatxt = DataTXT(app_id='', app_key='')
+   >>> datatxt = DataTXT(token='')

 NEX: Named Entity Extraction
 ----------------------------
-dataTXT-NEX is a named entity extraction & linking API that performs very well even on short texts, on which many other similar services do not. dataTXT-NEX currently works on Italian and English texts.
+dataTXT-NEX is a named entity extraction & linking API that performs very well even on short texts, on which many other similar services do not.
 With this API you will be able to automatically tag your texts, extracting Wikipedia entities and enriching your data.

 You can extract annotated entities with::